nonebula/open-weather-map/README.md

 ## Credits

 The project was completed independently but built off the source code from: edX Boot Camps LLC.
 I worked with a tutor, Armando Osorio, to explore the fundamentals of Javascript and clarify my work.
 I also worked through the modules on Codecademy to better develop my understanding to enable me to solve this challenge.
 In producing this webpage, I also utilized a range of tutorials from W3 Schools and referred to multiple posts on Stack Overflow.
-I also utilized the support of the course teaching assistants and referred to the openweathermap API documentation and guide.
+I also utilized the support of the course teaching assistants and referred to the openweathermap API documentation [https://openweathermap.org/api] and guide [https://openweathermap.org/guide].

 ## License